Antoine2K / Shutterstock

 - Industrial machinery

-- Carbonyl iron (Fe(CO)5) powder used for magnet core for high frequency equipment, medical applications
+- Carbonyl iron (Fe(CO)5) powder is utilized as a magnet core for medical applications and in high-frequency equipment

-- Ferrocene or dicyclopentadienyl iron ((C5H5)2Fe), is used as a combustion control additive in fuels.
-It is also used as a heat stabiliser in lubricants and plastics and for radiation resistance
+- Dicyclopentadienyl iron or ferrocene ((C5H5)2Fe) is used as a combustion control additive in fuels; it is even used for radiation resistance and as a heat stabilizer in lubricants and plastics

-- Iron carbide is used in high wear applications, such as mine processing equipment
+- Iron carbide is utilized in high-wear applications, like mine processing equipment.

-- Iron shot, peening shot, steel grit, steelblast, tru-steel shot, kut-steel, are used as a replacement for sand in sand blasting operations tumbling operations and for metal cleaning operations
+- Peening shot, iron shot, tru-steel shot, kut-steel, steel blast, and steel grit are used as substitutes for sand in sandblasting operations ad also used in metal-cleaning operations and tumbling operations